KristjanESPERANTO/LoneWatcher/README.md

 ## To Do

+- prevent starting more than one instance (as setting)
 - ping warning only if it fails n times in a row.
 - Hardcode system information
 - Log